ivan-veselovsky/dominators-finder/README.md

 Solution was tested on `Ubuntu 20.04` with `Java 18`, `Apache Maven 3.8.6`.

     mvn clean install
-    java -jar ./target/post-leads-finder-1.0-SNAPSHOT-exec.jar
+    java -jar ./target/dominators-finder-1.0-SNAPSHOT-exec.jar
     curl http://localhost:10000/

 ##### Notes

-- Known notion of graph _articulation points_ cannot be directly applied here, because the _post-leads_ become articulation points only after loops removal.
+- Known notion of graph _articulation points_ cannot be directly applied here, because the _dominators_ become articulation points only after loops removal.
 - The algorithm described above can naturally be implemented in several graph traversals, but in fact it can be implemented in just one DFS traversal, as done here.
-- Start vertex is always a _post-lead_ of itself, but the task description suggests that it shall not be present in the returned result, so we explicitly skip the Start vertex in the output.
+- Start vertex is always a _dominator_ of itself, but the task description suggests that it shall not be present in the returned result, so we explicitly skip the Start vertex in the output.
 - Output is *not* a valid JSON, its just `{A, B, C}` string of type `text/plain`, as task description suggests.
 - By default server starts on non-standard port `10000`, as task description suggests.